 Disaster Risk Reduction and Management (DRRM) Expert

-A PCRV is needed to work with the university staff and other primary stakeholders to Review UPLB’s current DRRM/CCA related programs and recommend ways for enhancement and/or for ways to effectively and efficiently make use of various research outputs.
+The PCRV will work with the university staff and other primary stakeholders to review UPLB’s current DRRM/CCA related programs and recommend ways for enhancement and/or for ways to effectively and efficiently make use of various research outputs.
 The PCRV will collaborate with selected faculty, researchers and extension professional staff in the development of enhanced Ecosystem-based planning for DRR and CCA that can be utilized in local government planning and will also assist in the curriculum development of a graduate level course based on DRR.
 The long term plan of the university is to develop systematic university-wide concerted efforts among its colleges to look at and shift into the new paradigms of Ecosystem-based Adaptation and Ecosystem-based DRR.

-• Master’s degree in Geospatial Science or its sub-/related fields;
+• Master’s degree in Geospatial Science or related field

-• Has an experience in graduate curriculum and training course development;
+• Experience in graduate curriculum and training course development

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.

 Serving in Philippines

 Learn more about the Volunteer experience in Philippines: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.